Breast Reconstruction Surgery

 DIEP Flap Breast Reconstruction

-The most common type of breast reconstruction flap surgery performed at Duke is the DIEP flap.
-This refers to tissue that is taken from the lower belly and moved up to the chest to recreate the breast mound.
+The most common type of breast reconstruction flap surgery performed at Duke is the DIEP flap, which stands for deep inferior epigastric perforator flap.
+Tissue is taken from the lower belly and moved to the chest to recreate the breast mound.

 Benefits of DIEP Flap Breast Reconstruction

 The DIEP flap preserves the abdominal muscles that allow you to recover faster, and with a lower risk of losing core muscle strength.
-This is an important distinction from TRAM flap reconstruction, which removes abdominal muscle as well as abdominal tissue.
+This is an important distinction from TRAM flap reconstruction, which removes abdominal muscle and tissue.
 DIEP flap breast reconstruction also leaves you with a flatter tummy, similar to the results of a tummy tuck.

 Advanced Surgical Skills Required